Board Member Biographies

 Dr. Martin is also a former elected city council member in Ames, Iowa, a city of approximately 65,000 residents and home to the land-grant Iowa State University of Science and Technology.
 As a council member, he represented constituents in setting the city government’s priorities, enacting and revising city ordinances, and in authorizing the city’s $250 million budget.

 In the 1990s, Dr. Martin joined The Episcopal Church and was confirmed at the Church of St. John the Evangelist in Boston.
 Since then, he has served the church in the roles of vestry member, chorister, website manager, and clergy spouse.
-He presently serves on Episcopal Relief & Development’s Administration and Finance and Audit and Risk committees.
-His husband, the Rev. Steve Godfrey, serves as the Diocesan Minister for the Episcopal Diocese of North Dakota.
+He presently serves on Episcopal Relief & Development’s Audit and Risk and Governance and Episcopal Church Relations committees.
+His husband, the Rev. Steve Godfrey, serves as Missioner and Canon to the Ordinary of the Episcopal Diocese of Northern Michigan.

 Dr. Martin earned his BS in Computer Science, Mathematics, and German at Iowa State University and his PhD in Computer Science from Boston University.